thomwiggers/pride-python/README.md

 python-PRIDE
 ============

-Simple implementation of PRIDE in python.
+Simple implementation of PRIDE in python 3.
+Python 2 is currently not supported.

 This implementation does *not* make any claims regarding security!